oomejip/qb-masks/README.md

 ## Originally script
 - Doritohead : https://github.com/doritohead/qb-chains
 - I change this script from chains to masks/helmets
+- If you have a clothing pack with other helmets then you need to change it

 ## Showcase
 - https://streamable.com/d5w6a5